By Rashed Khan / Ppc / August 19, 2019

 To work out why conversion figures in an advertising platform may be different to what you see in Google Analytics, it pays to be aware of the differences in how each advertising platform’s conversion tracking works.

 Each advertising platform may have its own name for a conversion type.
 For the sake of this blog, I’m going to refer to a conversion that happened after a paid click as a post click conversion.
 I’m going to refer to a conversion that happened after a paid ad was seen but not clicked as a post view conversion.

-By default Google Analytics uses a last non direct click attribution model looking back thirty days.
+By default Google Analytics uses a last non direct click attribution model.
+Also by default, the google analytics attribution window is set to thirty days.
 Google Analytics does not track post view conversions.
 The main difference between Google Analytics and the attribution models on the advertising platforms is that Google Analytics will give the conversion to the last non direct click.
 The conversion tracking on the advertising platforms however tend to look at the last click that the particular advertising platform received.
 So as long as there was a paid click during the conversion window, the advertising platform will take credit for the click regardless of whether it was the last click in the conversion journey or not.
 If there was more than one paid click however, then it will give the credit to the last paid click before the conversion happened.

 Google Ads uses a last Google Ads click attribution model which can be changed to either allow for attribution models to be First click, linear, Time Decay, Position Based or if you have enough conversions, a Data Driven attribution model.

 By default, post click attribution is set to 30 days and the post view attribution is set to 1 day.
 The post click attribution can be set to any amount of days from one day to ninety days.
 The post view attribution can be set to any amount of days from one day to thirty days.